capcodigital/devops-maturity/guidelines/culture/team-health.md

 * **Focus** - To commit and agree to a singular most important goal in the short to mid term, for the Domain leadership team.
 * **Build Trust** - To enable vulnerability in the team and help build honest conversations where egos don’t get in the way and mutual respect and compassion develops.
 * **One Improvement** - To move items from a person’s blind spot into a focus area for improvement.
-* **Gain Agreement** - Yo decide and commit to specific agreements and understandings before leaving the room
+* **Gain Agreement** - You decide and commit to specific agreements and understandings before leaving the room